stevedorries/csharp-wrapper/README.md

 <h2>Licensing</h2>

 <p>This software is distributed under the MIT licence.
-Please see the attached
+Please see the attached LICENCE</p>
-file called LICENCE.txt.</p>